Posted September 2017 by NZCU Baywide

 When it comes to financing your next vehicle purchase, you’re spoiled for choice:

 - Lack the funds?
-Then a car or vehicle loan might be your best bet.
+Then borrowing money for a car might be your best bet.
 A loan is a great way to speed up the process, especially if you need a new set of wheels sooner rather than later.

 - Putting money away for a rainy day?
 Then dipping into your savings account could be the way to go.
 You’ll save yourself a bunch in loans repayments and costly interest.